addiejanssen/domoticz-solaredge-modbustcp-plugin/README.md

 > When launching the docker container for the first time, a plugin folder is created in the userdata folder.
 You need to place your python plugins is folder.

 You will need to start Domoticz once to create the data in that userdata folder.
-Once the folder is initialize, we can add the plugin.
+Once the folder is initialized, we can install the plugin:

-Install the plugin:

 ``` shell
 cd <path for config files>/plugins